SignalDrop app icon

 How much does SignalDrop cost?

 $4.99 one-time on the Mac App Store.
 No in-app purchases, no subscription.
-The price includes all future 1.x updates (planned: nearby network scanner and signal graphs in v1.1; customizable menu bar and AP vendor IDs in v1.5).
+The price includes all future 1.x updates.
+Version 1.1 (now) added the Network Insights window with a nearby network scanner, real-time signal graph, connection history with PDF export, vendor identification for 38,000+ access points, and a Settings window with quiet hours.
+Planned for 1.5: customizable menu bar display and roaming notifications.

 Why does SignalDrop need Location Services permission?